nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Not applied date ranges ####

-In the event of a date filter being applied, subsections not supporting a date filter **MUST** display the following:
+In the event of a consumer date range being applied to a section, subsections not supporting a date filter **MUST** display the following:

 ```html
 <div class="date-banner">